jasonbayton/11ty/_src/android/host-apps-externally.md

 _There's nothing above that can't be extracted from the APK by anyone who pulls it from a device, so I have no problem _not_ obfuscating any of this data._

-## Publishing and Managing the App
+## Publishing and managing the App

 With the shiny JSON file in hand, publishing can now take place.